parallaxinc/projectview/README.md

 ### Rules

-To use projectviewer, you must build a description of the language elements you'd like to to display.
+To use projectview, you must build a description of the language elements you'd like to to display.
 This is done using the `Parser::Rule` structure,

 A special Rule is defined for declaring file dependencies: `_includes_`.
-Using this variable will result in projectviewer looking in the file system for the string you extract from the source file.
+Using this variable will result in projectview looking in the file system for the string you extract from the source file.

 Each rule can hold multiple patterns for languages that support multiple